SaifullaJubair/FareBD/README.md

 ### Npm

-This project was created using CRA and the packages was installed by using npm i react-router-dom, npm i react-helmet-async, npm install react-icons --save,
+This project was created using create-next-app and the packages was installed by using npm i react-router-dom, npm i react-helmet-async, npm install react-icons --save,